numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 and a 'slice' index (inside parentheses); however, in Python, constructs like ``0:5`` can *only* be used as a slice index (inside square brackets).
-Thus the somewhat quirky ``r_`` object was created to allow numpy to have a similarly terse range construction mechanism.
+Thus the somewhat quirky ``r_`` object was created to allow NumPy to have a similarly terse range construction mechanism.
 Note that ``r_`` is not called like a function or a constructor, but rather *indexed* using square brackets, which allows the use of Python's slice syntax in the arguments.

-\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in Matlab &
+\ **LOGICOPS**: & or \| in NumPy is bitwise AND/OR, while in MATLAB &
 and \| are logical AND/OR.
 The two can appear to work the same, but there are important differences.
-If you would have used Matlab's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
+If you would have used MATLAB's & or \| operators, you should use the NumPy ufuncs logical\_and/logical\_or.
 The notable differences between MATLAB's and NumPy's & and \| operators are: